haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 <hr>
 ### Scenario 2: A loose definition of the epitope is known

 In this scenario, additionally to the CDR residues of the antibody, a loose definiton of the epitope residues of the antigen will be used to guide the docking.
 Here, we define the epitope on the antigen as all residues within 9Å from the antibody in the complex reference structure (pdb code [4G6M](https://www.rcsb.org/structure/4g6m){:target="_blank"}), filtered by their relative solvent accessibility (≥0.40) upon the removal of the antibody.
 This is of course an artificial scenario.
-In a real case the epitope might have been identified for example from NMR titration experiments, H/D exchange experiments, ...
+In a real case the epitope might have been identified for example from NMR titration experiments (see Bonus below), H/D exchange experiments, ...

 #### Submission and validation of structures

-We again make us of the [HADDOCK 2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.
+We again make us of the [HADDOCK 2.4 interface](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.

 In this stage of the submission process we can upload the structures we previously prepared with PyMOL.